Key Takeaways

 How do you increase the value of a domain?

 Owning a domain isn’t enough; strategic actions are necessary to boost its value and maximize your return on investment.
-Below are steps on how you can make it more appealing to potential buyers.
+Below are the steps to make it more appealing to potential buyers.

 - Hold on for market appreciation